bigfishhhhhzoey/GenerativeAI/Speech-Text-Speech/OpenAI TTS/README.md

    - This delay is due to the streaming process and API call latency.

 2. **Thread Complexity**:
    - The threaded mode offers real-time interaction but increases the risk of audio feedback in environments with external speakers.
+Blocking playback minimizes this issue but does not eliminate it entirely in all environments.
    - The linear mode is simpler but sacrifices real-time conversation flow.